Social media marketing (SMM) is a way of life for all small-to-medium businesses (SMBs), including accounting firms.

 More and more C-level executives do business via social media than any other seniority level customer-side.
 Almost two out every five respondents (39%) to the State of Inbound 2017 Survey indicated they preferred to communicate for business purposes via social.
 Compare that with the C-level, where social media has a greater use: 44% of CEOs and CMOs indicated they preferred these channels.

-You know the old breakup line, “It’s not you; it’s me?”.
+You know the old breakup line, “It’s not you, it’s me?”.
 When you encounter an unfollow on social media, it’s the other way around.
 That’s why curation of content is so important.

 You need to provide useful, relevant content that will be of interest to your ideal customer.
-Curation of non-original content within your industry (think trade publications, trade organisations) is what makes your account a must-follow and seeds a visitor on a buyer’s journey.
+Curation of non-original content within your industry (think trade publications, trade organisations) is what makes your account a must-follow and sets a visitor on a buyer’s journey.

 We like to practice what we preach, so jump onto social media and follow Luminate Digital for useful and relevant content designed to help your business grow.